michellevit/Production-Planner/README.txt

     - Replace the x's in the URLs with 'localhost' or your network's IP address
       * Note: this can be found by opening a command prompt on your computer and run: 'ipconfig' and the IPv4 Address should be the address you need
     - Change the file name from 'env.txt' to '.env'
-- Update the file paths for the .bat scripts
 - Install node.js:
   - https://nodejs.org/en
 - Create a virtual environment in the main folder: